-For tools to help you build awareness and serve victims of crime, visit the following websites—
+For additional tools to help you build awareness and serve victims of crime, visit the following websites—

 - OVC's Stalking Topic page contains publications, answers to frequently asked questions, and resources.

-- OVC’s Mobile Apps page contains resources for victims of stalking, including the Tech Safety App, an OVC-funded app from the National Network to End Domestic Violence.
+- OVC’s Mobile Apps page contains resources for victims of stalking, including the Tech Safety App, an OVC-funded app from the National Network to End Domestic Violence’s Safety Net Project.

 - The Office of Justice Programs’ Stalking Special Feature highlights research and resources.

-Approximately 9 percent of persons in the United States age 16 or older—more than 23 million people—reported being victims of identity theft during the prior 12 months, according to 2018 Bureau of Justice Statistics data.
+Approximately 9 percent of persons in the United States age 16 or older—23.9 million people—reported being victims of identity theft during the prior 12 months, according to 2021 Bureau of Justice Statistics data.

-Discover sample resources to help you raise awareness on the Federal Trade Commission’s 2023 Identity Theft Awareness Week page.
-The page also features podcasts, webinars, and other events to help you understand the latest trends in identity theft.
+Discover sample resources to help you raise awareness on the Federal Trade Commission’s 2024 Identity Theft Awareness Week page.

 OVC offers a free, self-paced online training to help service providers more effectively serve victims of identity theft and assist with their financial and emotional recovery.
 Learn more and register for the Identity Theft Victim Assistance Online Training: Supporting Victims' Financial and Emotional Recovery.

 OVC grantee, the Identity Theft Resource Center, offers identity recovery assistance.
-Victims of identity theft can contact the Center toll free at 888-400-5530 or through live chat Monday–Friday, from 9:00 a.m. to 8:00 p.m. eastern time.
-Their free ID Theft Help App provides resources for identity theft victims and offers educational tools on how to protect against identity theft.
+Victims of identity theft can contact the Center toll free at 888-400-5530 or through live chat Monday–Friday, from 9:00 a.m. to 8:00 p.m., eastern time.

 In FY 2022, OVC also awarded $2 Million to the Identity Theft Resource Center to enhance and expand its national hotline operations, which will allow the Center to respond to new threats and challenges for victims of identity theft and cybercrime.

 The Identity Theft Resource Center also publishes information to help service providers and others understand trends in identity theft.
-Their 2021 Consumer Aftermath Report describes the emotional and practical effects on the day-to-day lives of identity theft victims.
+Their 2023 Consumer Impact Report describes the emotional and practical effects on the day-to-day lives of identity theft victims.